Shaarkzy/Terminal/README.md

 **Note:**
 ```
-1. due to different structure of ifconfig on Linux distros...
-2. network info might not be accurate...
-3. configure it according to your ifconfig structure..
-4. Tested under Kali LInux Os
+1. Tested under Kali LInux Os and Android OS
-5. Some tools requires superuser privileg (on feature 8, 9, 12)...
+2. Some tools requires superuser privileg (on feature 8, 9, 12)...
-6. For kali installation run setup.sh as root
+3. For kali installation run setup.sh as root
 ```

 **Features:**